HDSB Human Rights Symposium - Friday, Jan. 22, 2021

 Information on how to access the event will be shared with students and staff.
 Registration is not required.

 Rights of the Child Week in the HDSB (Jan.
 18-22)

 During “Rights of the Child Week” (Jan.
 18-22) in the HDSB, students and staff are encouraged to share what they are learning on social media with the hashtag: #RightsofChildHDSB.
 Staff have been provided with resources to engage students from Kindergarten to Grade 12 in learning about the

 Human rights is the work and responsibility of all members of society and the Human Rights Symposium provides an opportunity for our HDSB community to examine important issues impacted by equality and the human condition.
 During “Rights of the Child Week” and at the Human Rights Symposium, we hope that students and educators can examine important issues and drive actionable change as we engage in focused learning about the rights of children.

 Questions?
 Please email email@example.com or call 905-335-3665 ext.
 3354 if you require further information.

 What is the Human Rights Symposium?

 Human Rights is the work and responsibility of all members of society.
 The HDSB recognizes the importance of bringing education and community partners together to engage in vital conversations to challenge our thinking.
-The Human Rights Symposium provides an opportunity for educators and community partners to gather together to examine important issues impacted by equality and the human condition.
+The Human Rights Symposium provides an opportunity for educators and community partners to examine important issues impacted by equality and the human condition.

 To learn more about the Human Rights Symposium, email